Successful participation trade fairs

 3. Select the right trade fair

-Make sure you choose the most suitable trade fair for your business and your situation.
+Make sure you choose the most suitable trade fair for your business and your participation.
 Some important decision criteria for trade fair selection include:

-- Check and research your best market(s) and the preferred buyers before selecting a fair
+- Check and research your preferred market(s) and buyers before selecting a fair

 - Check the trade fair concept, period and cross-check with other events